lucidrains/quartic-transformer/README.md

 - [ ] use coordinate descent routing from the node attention matrix to select a subset of edges to update (and do full attention across)

+- [ ] build multi-stream transformer, but allow exchange of information at the attention matrix, either through residual attention or a small edge-wise feedforward

 ## Citation

 ```bibtex